cs107e/cs107e.github.io/labs/lab5/lab5.md

     The first step is to wait until the most significant bit of the status field is 0 (the mailbox is not full).
-Now that the mailbox is empty, we can send a message.
+Now that the mailbox is not full, we can send a message.
 This involves writing a pointer to the message to the `write` field of the Mailbox.
 There are a few details on how this works, so read the next two steps carefully.